 Buy to let

 If you’re looking for something tangible to invest your money in, a rental property might be a good place to start.
-And if you can’t afford to buy the property outright, you must finance it with a buy-to-let mortgage.
+And if you can’t afford to buy the property outright, you can finance it with a buy-to-let mortgage.

 They work in much the same way as domestic mortgages, but often have higher interest rates.
 A bigger deposit is usually needed too.
-However, rental properties tend to be cheaper than many others.

 The affordability assessments you have to complete are different too.
 Lenders usually want the expected rental income from a property to equal 125% of the annual mortgage repayments (e.g. if your mortgage payments were £10,000, you’d have to bring in £12,500 in rental income).
 They’ll assess this alongside all the other application checks.

 Your home may be repossessed if you do not keep up repayments on your mortgage.